-In addition to the above, we performed analytical procedures on the remaining entities to understand key balances and transactions in the year and performed additional procedures on any unusual balances identified.
+In addition to the above, we performed risk assessment analytical procedures on the remaining entities, other than those considered inconsequential, to understand key balances and transactions in the year.
+This was performed by the group audit team and did not result in any further balances being brought into scope.

-The audit procedures performed over the financial information of full scope components, QinetiQ Limited, C5ISR, Avantus Federal and QinetiQ Pty Ltd, accounted for 88% of consolidated group revenue and 89% of underlying profit before taxation (on an absolute basis, excluding holding companies and consolidation entities).
+The audit procedures performed over the financial information of full scope components, QinetiQ Limited, QinetiQ US and QinetiQ Pty Ltd, accounted for 91% of consolidated group revenue and 77% of underlying profit before taxation (on an absolute basis, excluding holding companies and consolidation entities).

-The full scope audits plus the additional audit procedures over inventory in two other locations and cash and cash equivalents, revenue and associated balance sheet accounts within Technology Solutions, resulted in coverage of 92% of consolidated group revenue and 87% of total
+The full scope audits plus the additional audit procedures over inventory and intangible assets in QinetiQ Target Systems, resulted in coverage of 84% of total group assets.

-The combination of the work referred to above, together with additional procedures performed at a group level, including testing of significant journals posted within the consolidation, significant adjustments made to the financial statements, goodwill, intangible assets, share-based payments, pensions, IFRS 16 lease accounting, taxation and borrowings gave us the evidence required for our opinion on the financial statements
+The combination of the work referred to above, together with additional procedures performed at a group level, including testing of significant journals posted within the consolidation, significant adjustments made to the financial statements, goodwill, acquired intangible assets, share-based payments, pensions, IFRS 16 lease accounting, taxation and borrowings gave us the evidence required for our opinion on the financial statements as a whole.